In this article, we will go into the details of what a discovery workshop is, what are its main goals, who...

 You have to make peace with whatever data you have.
 The data is difficult to customize.

 Brainstorming, feasibility analysis, and critical thinking can be your few cost-effective ways to derive success from market insights data.

-Step 1: Figure out the purpose of market research
+Step 1: Define the purpose of your market research

 Step 2: Pick the proper research methodology

-- Who all are your direct and indirect competitors, and what’s their market worth?
+- Who are your direct and indirect competitors, and what’s their market worth?

 - What particular feature can make my service stand out?